Rafaeldfb/react-studies/README.md

 to get a better experence try to running this at your desktop or notebook too.

-# For Help, Suggestions and  to send Money or Cripto...
+# For Help, Suggestions and  to send for me some Money or Cripto...
 Please, contact me at - dfbrafa@hotmail.com